h/find-file-in-repository/README.md

 Emacs: Quickly find files in a git, mercurial or other repository
 =================================================================

-This libaray provides a drop-in replacement for find-file (ie. the "C-x f" command), that auto-completes all files in the current git, mercurial, or other type of repository.
+This library provides a drop-in replacement for find-file (ie. the "C-x f" command), that auto-completes all files in the current git, mercurial, or other type of repository.
 When outside of a repository, find-file-in-repository conveniently drops back to